ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 </div>
 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Create New Table
+## Create New Table

-To create a new table in ToolJet Database:
+To create a new table in the ToolJet Database:
  - Click on the **Create New Table** button on the top left corner of the Database editor.
  - A drawer will open from the right.
 Enter the details of your new table.